WHAT TO DO WHEN YOU’RE INJURED IN YOUR WORKPLACE

 If the WCB accepts your claim, they will contact you to determine several things:

 Your Treatment Needs.
-This information usually comes from your family doctor and can include physiotherapy and chiropractic.
+This information usually comes from your family doctor and can include physiotherapy OR chiropractic.

 Your Work Restrictions.
 Whether you need modified work duties while you recover.